-\ The loss of key personnel could have an adverse effect on our business, particularly in light of our recent announcement of management succession plan.
+The loss of key personnel could have an adverse effect on our business, particularly in light of our recent announcement of management succession plan.

 We are highly dependent upon the efforts of our senior management.
 The loss of the services of one or more members of senior management could have a material adverse effect on us.
-Given our rapidly expanding enterprise coupled with a streamlined management structure, the departure of any key person could have a significant impact and would be potentially disruptive to our business until such time as a suitable replacement is hired.
-In April 2021, we announced that John Thero, President and Chief Executive Officer, will retire from his positions as President and Chief Executive Officer and member of the Board of Directors effective August 1, 2021 and will provide phased transitional and consulting services to us thereafter.
-The Board of Directors has appointed Karim Mikhail, currently our Senior Vice President, Commercial Head Europe, to succeed Mr. Thero as our next President and Chief Executive Officer, as well as, a member of the Board of Directors, effective August 1, 2021.
-In April 2021, we also announced that Joseph Kennedy will retire from his position as Executive Vice President, General Counsel effective August 1, 2021 (or such later date as may be decided between Mr. Kennedy and the Board of Directors).
-A search has commenced to hire a new General Counsel, with Mr. Kennedy also intending to support this transition and to provide consulting support on certain legal matters.
-Although we anticipate smooth transitions, any such changes to senior management, can be disruptive to operations, including by distracting management from our core business and effective employee productivity.
+Given our rapidly expanding enterprise coupled with a streamlined management structure and sales force, the departure of any key person could have a significant impact and would be potentially disruptive to our business until such time as a suitable replacement is hired.
+In the third quarter of 2021, John Thero and Joseph Kennedy, our President and Chief Executive Officer, and our Executive Vice President and General Counsel, respectively, retired and we welcomed Karim Mikhail, previously our Senior Vice President, Commercial Head Europe and Jason Marks as our new President and Chief Executive Officer and our new Senior Vice President and Chief Legal Officer, respectively.
+Although these transitions have been smooth, any such changes to senior management can be disruptive to operations, including by distracting management from our core business and effective employee productivity.
 Furthermore, because of the specialized nature of our business, as our business plan progresses, we will be highly dependent upon our ability to attract and retain qualified scientific, technical and key management personnel.
 As we continue to expand our commercialization efforts, particularly on a global scale, we may experience increased turnover among members of our senior management team.
 We may have difficulty identifying, attracting and integrating new executives to replace any such losses.
 As we prepare for commercialization in Europe, we need to rapidly hire employees and ensure that they are well trained and working cohesively with core values which are consistent with our existing operations and which, we believe, help improve our position for success.
 In the United States, employees are increasingly being recruited by other companies.
 While our business priorities emphasize continued promotion of VASCEPA in the United States, the current and potential threat of generic competition can create employee uncertainty which could lead to increased employee turnover.
 There is intense competition for qualified personnel in the areas of our activities.
 In this environment, we may not be able to attract and retain the personnel necessary for the development of our business, particularly if we do not achieve profitability.
 The failure to recruit key scientific, technical and management personnel would be detrimental to our ability to implement our business plan.

-Our internal computer systems, or those of our third-party clinical research organizations or other contractors or consultants, may fail or suffer security breaches, which could result in a material disruption of our research and development programs.
+Our internal computer systems, or those of our third-party clinical research organizations or other contractors or consultants, may fail or suffer security breaches, which could result in a material disruption of our commercial, research and development and other programs.